Sunshine Superman (album): Reception

 Upon release, Sunshine Superman received positive reviews in Billboard and Cashbox, with the former calling the material "new and intriguing", singling out "Celeste" as "exceptionally performed" while the latter picked "Season of the Witch", "The Fat Angel" and "Legend of a Girl Child Linda" as "blue ribbon tracks".
 Paul Williams of Crawdaddy, in a track-by-track review, claimed "what may be overlooked as one remarks upon the sitar, the overdubbing, the electricity, is the fact that this album has a producer, an excellent one.
-Most...has translated concept to actuality with remarkable grace" and also favorably compared the album to The Beatles Revolver, noting that its atmosphere was more consistently applied.
+Most ... has translated concept to actuality with remarkable grace" and also favourably compared the album to The Beatles' Revolver, noting that its atmosphere was more consistently applied.
 Ralph Gleason of the San Francisco Examiner opined it was the best work Donovan had done to date, singling out the title track and "The Fat Angel".